BioJulia/GenomicAnnotations.jl/README.md

 end
 ```

 The macro `@genes` can be used to filter through the annotations.
-The macro takes a `Chromosome` or a `Vector{Chromosome}`, followed by any number of expressions that will be evaluated for each gene.
+The macro takes a `Record` or a `Vector{Record}`, followed by any number of expressions that will be evaluated for each gene.
 The keyword `gene` is used to refer to the individual `Gene`s. `@genes` can also be used to modify annotations.
 Gene attributes can be referred to using `Symbol`s.
 ```julia
 @genes(chr, feature(gene) == "CDS")  # Returns all coding regions
 @genes(chr, length(gene) > 300) # Returns all features longer than 300 nt